almet/notmyidea/content/code/2024-06-03-readeck-api-extract-as-md.md

 Because I write these notes every week, I'm only interested in the content of the last week.

-Here is how to get "last-week-date" on MacOS:
+Here is how to get "last-week-date" on macOS:

 ```bash
 date -v-7d +"%Y-%m-%d"